mariocasciaro/level-indico/README.md

 level-indico
 ============

-Create and manage indices for you leveldb database.
+Create and manage indices for your [leveldb](https://github.com/rvagg/node-levelup) database.

 * No generic query system, provides just some flexible low level methods to access indexed data.
 You can use those to build your custom queries.
 * Uses [bytewise](https://github.com/deanlandolt/bytewise) encoding for indices.